 Our head cook is Wongdi Sherpa, and we also employ a number of trekking guides and porters from the villages of Bupsa and Bumburi (where Moving Mountains carries out it's projects).
 This represents a strict employment policy in the company to not employ people on a trip-by-trip basis, and to provide long term training and development to full time staff, as well as investment in the community through the charity.

 The start dates refer to the arrival date in Kathmandu and the end date refers to the earliest you can book for your return flight home.
 When departing from Europe allow for an overnight flight to Kathmandu, but on the return it is possible to depart in the morning and arrive on the same day.

-Private trips are welcomed if the scheduled dates do not fit, although we do require a minimum of three people in any team.
+Private trips are welcomed if the scheduled dates do not fit, although we do require a minimum of four people in any team to give the advertised price, smaller teams will be required to pay a higher price.
 We have our own office and guesthouse ready and waiting for any dates you may prefer.

 Time in Country

 |1||1400m||Arrive into Kathmandu.
 You will be met by our staff at the airport and transfered to the hotel.
 Depending on your arrival time you can relax or indulge in some sight-seeing around Kathmandu.|